International Women’s Day: A Boudoir Photographer’s Perspective

 MY BACKGROUND IN SOCIOLOGY HELPS ME NAVIGATE MY BOUDOIR PHOTOGRAPHY WORK IN A SPECIAL WAY

-What I’m trying to say is that my background in sociology has allowed me to have empathetic conversations without judgement based on class, gender, etc. Instead of listening for the differentiating factors, I choose to seek the bits that make us more alike and focus on those.
-I yearn to relate, not to judge.
-I also not only like to challenge the “norms,” but I also like to incite thought in those around me and open their minds to what binds us in our experience of the world.
-I want them to realize that the things that make them unique can actually encourage community, not polarization.
-What makes us different is our super power, yet society likes to stigmatize difference and perpetuate the herd mentality; see past it.
+What I’m trying to say is that my background in sociology has allowed me to have empathetic and real conversations without judgement based on class, gender, etc. Instead of listening for the differentiating factors, I choose to seek the bits that make us more alike and focus on those.
+I yearn to relate, not to judge, and to bring people together no matter their age, race, political belief, etc. What makes us different is our super power, and I believe that when it comes to not only social standards of beauty, as a boudoir photographer, but also in a way that differences shouldn't be scary, they should be celebrated.
+Yet society likes to stigmatize difference and perpetuate the herd mentality-- SEE PAST IT, please, and you'll learn so much more about yourself and others around you.
+Beauty, power, success, happiness; it's all subjective.
 We aren't meant to agree with everyone around us.
-Challenging ideas with knowledge, experience, and understanding is healthy, and we can learn from one another.
+Challenging ideas with knowledge, experience, and understanding is healthy, and we can learn so much from one another if we can celebrate our differences, but also see past them to the overshadowed similarities we hold.

-I love boudoir photography because, in a way, it’s a form of therapy that helps individuals to stop comparing themselves against others they see on social media, and instead celebrate their beauty as something special in it’s own right.
-I wish for it to be something they have pride in, and not seek to change it because it’s different.
-And helping them see that through photography is not only therapy for them -- it is for me, too.
+I love boudoir photography because, in a way, it’s a form of therapy that helps individuals to stop comparing themselves to others, and instead celebrate their beauty as something special in it’s own right.
+I wish for them to have pride in their uniqueness, and not seek to change it because it’s different.
+And helping them see experience through being photographed is not only therapy for them, it is for me too.

 MAKING CHANGE: